Navigate to the Alldogboots.com homepage

 Mini Dachshund Wearing Sneakers

-Dachshunds got their origin in Germany more than 600 years ago.
-Their competency in catching and flushing out badgers earned them the nickname "badger dog", which is actually what the word Dachshund means in German.
-Even dogs larger than dachshunds find badgers to be formidable adversaries, but the dachshund's sharp claws and teeth, courage, strength, cleverness and perseverance made them the ideal dog.
-Before long, breeders were breeding these dogs everywhere.
-Today dachshunds are the national symbol of Germany.
+Dachshunds originated in Germany more than 600 years ago.
+Their competency in catching and flushing out badgers earned them the nickname “badger dog,” which is what “Dachshund” means in German.
+With sharp claws, courage, strength, and perseverance, they became ideal hunters and today are a national symbol of Germany.

 Why Do Dachshunds Need Boots?